matthew-robertson/Useful_things/I Learned Something Today/Career.md

 1. If you have trouble, do some quick research, then ask your team.
 They're here to help, and that means you'll have to help them too.
 This is good.
 1. Spend as little time crunching as possible.
 Burning out will always end up costing more.
 Besides, you have a life outside of work.
 1. Raises (and negotiations) can be for more than just cold, hard, cash.
 Extra vacation time, for example, can be something more easily given by your manager.
+1. Make sure you keep your users in mind.
+Think a bit like a designer, make sure what you're building makes sense with how/why/when people use it.
+[Justin Etheredge](https://www.simplethread.com/20-things-ive-learned-in-my-20-years-as-a-software-engineer/)
+1. Communication is a hugely important skill.
+Practice it by by blogging, writing documentation, etc...
+Your team (and your future self) will thank you.
+[Justin Etheredge](https://www.simplethread.com/20-things-ive-learned-in-my-20-years-as-a-software-engineer/)

 ## General skills